 The non-abrasive surface of a Glasscoated pool or spa is softer on your feet and is not as rock-hard as concrete or pebble finishes.
-Glasscoat has a texture akin to an orange peel, with enough texture for grip yet smoother than conventional pool plaster.
+Glasscoat has a texture similar to an orange peel, with just enough texture for grip so that it is not slippery when wet.

 The standard Glasscoat finish is white.
 It is blended with UV stabilizers which inhibit sun fading and is easy to match if ever a repair needs to be made.
 However, Glasscoat can also be professionally blended with custom pigments to match virtually any color in the visible light spectrum.

 Glasscoat is a long-lasting solution to pool surface problems.
 It eliminates other materials’ need for acid washing, painting, or replastering.
 A nonporous Glasscoat finish is not subject to degradation like traditional materials, including vinyl liners.

 Glasscoat can be applied over the top of aluminum, concrete, Fiberglass, plaster, PVC, and steel.
 It can also be used on vessels not suitable for traditional materials.

 Glasscoat bonds especially strongly to Fiberglass and cementitious surfaces.
 It will not peel or flake like paint products or other inferior coating materials.
 “Pop-offs” associated with replastering are avoided.